near/docs/docs/tutorials/contracts/nfts/blockcraft-nfts.md

 ## Overview

 This tutorial will run you through minting Minecraft structures of any size onto the NEAR blockchain.
 It will allow you to copy and paste the designs into your own worlds.
-For this, we will be using WorldEdit to download and read the schematics and we'll put them on chain using IPFS.
+For this, we will be using WorldEdit to download and read the schematics and we'll put them on-chain using [IPFS](https://ipfs.io/).

 ## Prerequisites